JustRegularLuna/rpp-backup/README.md

 A: Every Pokémon that isn't legendary can appear in Wonder Trade, but you will only find Pokémon that can legally exist at the same level as the one you offered for the trade.

 ### Q: How do you get Dive?
 A: Dive is not available because the functionality hasn't been added yet.
+It will be in v4.

 ### Q: Where is the Move Deleter?
 A: The house between Fuchsia City's Gym and Pokémon Center.